 First, it is important for your child to have a clean, organized space to work.
 This space may be in an office or bedroom.
 It may be at your dining room table.
 If it is in a central place, make sure they have easy access to materials they might need as well as consider some noise cancelling head phones to eliminate distraction.
-Also, make it a great environment by turning off the television and keeping distractions at a minimum.
+Also, make it a great environment by turning off the television.
 Some kids will focus just fine with lots of distractions and others will be all over the place.
 Know your kids and give them the space that will most set them up for success.
 Here is an example of how we set up our own homework station.

 The space you create should have all the needs they might have.
 As you go along, you may realize there are things missing to complete tasks, and you will want to refill immediately.
 Kids can finish tasks more efficiently if you, as the parent, have a prepared and stocked place to make it all happen.